StefanoGenettiUniTN/appa-chinquinaria/README.md

   * Python 3.10 or higher.
   * Virtual environment (recommended).
   * API Credentials for Copernicus CDS (if downloading ERA5 data).
+  * LLM Backend Requirements: A valid API Key is required for proprietary services (e.g., OpenAI).
+Alternatively, for local execution of open-source models, high-performance computing resources (such as a High-VRAM GPU or Google Colab Pro+) are mandatory.

 ### Installation Steps